Urban heat islands affect birds too!

 Repair Café: where the magic happens

-The Hal Rogers Centre was filled with the sounds of the Repair Café last Saturday, May 31—drills whirred, soldering irons heated up, hammers pounded and bike wheels turned amid the […]
+For info on upcoming Repair Cafés, click here The Hal Rogers Centre was filled with the sounds of the Repair Café last Saturday, May 31—drills whirred, soldering irons heated up, […]

 Success!
 Juniper Ridge grassland area is now protected!